themsaid/laravel-langman/README.md

 php artisan langman:sync
 ```

-This command will look into all files in `resources/views` and `app` and find all translation keys that are not covered in your translation files, after
+This command will look into all files in `resources/views` and `app` and find all translation keys that are not
-that it appends those keys to the files with a value equal to an empty string.
+covered in your translation files.
+After that it appends those keys to the files with an empty value.
+Then it
+synchronises all translation files and adds all missing entries in each file, ensuring that all translation files
+for all locales contain an entry for the same set of keys.

 ### Filling missing translations